bpoje/checkmk-bash-rest-api/README.md

 ```

 Then set tag on host2: set tag value "https" from tag group "tag_tcp_test"
+!!
+Tag group names start with "tag_" prefix!
+!!
+If we create tag group in Check MK WEB GUI with "Tag group ID" set to "servis",
+!! it will be named "tag_servis" here!
 ```
 $ cat ~/.sec/secret | ./checkmk.sh settag test automation host2 "552cfcd33a80e98d516a03efaebfaeb03fc3830d50a8b1fb27ec473c29f32b1a" tag_tcp_test https
 ```